bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Thursday, the 14-day percent change in average new deaths was:
+As of Friday, the 14-day percent change in average new deaths was:

 - 17% in Illinois
-- -8% in the United States
+- -30% in the United States
-- 0% worldwide
+- -3% worldwide

 ![Death Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_deaths_change_facet.png)